Opera in two acts (Running Time: 1 hour 57 minutes)

-PLOT: Sancia, Queen of Castile is widowed after a battle and thinks her son Garcia has also died in the same battle so she decides to wed a Muslim prince, Ircano, against the advise of her advisor Rodrigo, but when Garcia turns up alive and claims the throne, Ircano tells Sancia that he will only marry her if Garcia dies.
+PLOT: Sancia, (soprano) Queen of Castile is widowed after a battle and thinks her son Garcia (contralto) has also died in the same battle so she decides to wed a Muslim prince, Ircano (bass), against the advice of her advisor Rodrigo (tenor), but when Garcia turns up alive and claims the throne, Ircano tells Sancia that he will only marry her if Garcia dies.
 She is about to have him drink poison when she has a sudden change of heart and drinks it herself, asking her son to forgive her as she dies.
+There is one other soloist, a confidant for Sancia named Elvira (soprano).

 Act 1: Running Time: 66 minutes.